 It is easy – let’s start with a question – what is the thing that all kids do when they are left in peace?
 Play.
 We all know that and see that everywhere in the world, no matter the circumstances.
 For kids this is even more important than the sensation of pain, they will keep playing after falling down or if they are sick.
 Second question – if we didn’t interrupt kids, what would they do?
 Keep playing.
 We also know that.
 So then the final question is – WHY do we interrupt playing kids?
 And it is because we lack trust in their spontaneous disposition to play.
 We lack respect.
 This comes from our own wounded inner child.
 So we interrupt and separate game from learning.
 Did you know that learning by itself does not exist?
 A concept of learning is what remains after play, it is what stays in our emotions.
 The two cannot be separated.
 And yet we’ve put them in two opposite ends.
 For a child it is very difficult when an adult says, “stop playing, you need to study”.
 It is like saying “breathe, but without inhaling air”.
 The child does not question the adult, but questions himself or herself first and thinks that he or she is the one that has a problem.
 This activates in their brain the same pain receptors as those active when one is in intense physical pain.

 Play is the best tool – there is no better one.
 Write it down again and in big letters – THE BEST WAY TO LEARN IS PLAY.
-The problem is that we take play seriously.
+The problem is that we don’t take their playing seriously.

 And to the child this is a problem, because children don’t just play, they are the play – the plane, the pilot, the air.
 If we interrupt play with “something more important” we are not just interrupting play, we interrupt the children themselves – and that is another wound.